9th Jan 2020

 Talent attraction and retention

-If a person works in a stimulating environment suited to their needs, feels empowered to choose the way they work best and are smashing their work because of it, they’re probably going to be less likely to look for a job elsewhere.
+If a person works in a stimulating environment suited to their needs, feels empowered to choose the way they work best and is smashing their work because of it, they’re probably going to be less likely to look for a job elsewhere.
 Right?

 Obviously, there are lots of other factors that affect when and why people change jobs.
 But you get the picture we’re trying to create here.